 The 10th US Symposium on Harmful Algae will take place at the Perdido Beach Resort in Orange Beach, Alabama, from November 3-8, 2019.

 The symposium will focus on emerging HABs in the US, crossing the land-sea interface in temperate and subtropical zones in the face of climate change and shifting land use.
+Our tentative conference schedule is now available here.
+Also, information about five workshops (full workshop schedule) that will be held on Sunday, 3 November 2019, has been posted.
+Please register for these events by 15 October 2019.

 If your organization is interested in supporting this conference, please connect with us today